Che (rapper)

-Personal life
+Early life

-Mitchell was born on August 29, 2006 in Atlanta, Georgia.
-He began experimenting with music production in 2021 during the end of the COVID-19 pandemic, initially under the alias murkio!.
-Before pursuing music, he had no intentions of entering the industry.
-He was affiliated with the collective, 4ersona, which also included rappers skaiwater, Rich Amiri, and Prettifun.
-His early work was influenced by the pluggnB and rage rap scenes.
-He has cited Lil Tecca, Chief Keef, Playboi Carti, and Paramore as his early music inspirations.

-In an interview with Interview Magazine, Che stated that his favorite artist, whom nobody knows about, is iLoveMakonnen.
-Additionally, Che, as a kid, used to make YouTube videos doing comedic skits back in 2016.
+Chase Shaun Mitchell was born on August 29, 2006, in Atlanta, Georgia.
+As a kid, Mitchell uploaded comedic skits onto YouTube under the name "SuperInk 4".

 Career

 2020–2022: Career beginnings and breakthrough

-Che began making music to SoundCloud under the alias murkio! in 2021.
-Under his former stage name, cheRomani+, his breakout came in August 2021 with the remix to Yeat's "Off Tha Lot", which gained significant traction on TikTok, amassing millions of streams.
+Che originally began releasing music to SoundCloud under the alias "Murkio!" in 2021.
+He was affiliated with the collective 4ersona which also featured rappers Skaiwater, Rich Amiri, and Prettifun.
+His early work was influenced by the plugg and rage rap scenes.
+In August 2021, he gained attention with his remix of Yeat's "Off Tha Lot", which went viral on Tiktok and amassed millions of streams.

-In December 2021, Mitchell's single, "Agenda", was released and drew lots of attention on various social media platforms.
-Following the success of it, he then followed up with a sequel, "The Final Agenda", which again also received praise from the underground community, helping elevate his name in the industry.
-In May 2022, he released his debut EP titled 3, blending traditional underground styles with experimental elements.
+In December 2021, Mitchell's single "Agenda" was released and received significant attention on social media.
+Following the track's success, he followed up with a sequel, "The Final Agenda", which also garnered traction on social media.
+In May 2022, he released his debut EP, titled 3.

 2023: Closed Captions and Crueger

-By 2023, Mitchell started settling on his current moniker with the signing to 10K Projects.
+By 2023, Mitchell started settling on his current moniker with his signing to 10K Projects.
 In February 2023, he released "Blac Chyna", the lead single from his debut mixtape, Closed Captions; a week prior the release of the mixtape, he released "Bluberry Bakwood", as a rollout single along with a music video.

-Later in the year, Mitchell followed up with his third EP, Crueger.
-Inspired heavily by the early drill sound of Chief Keef, the project marked a stylistic leap into maximalist, layered production.
-Working closely with producer CXO, Mitchell embraced dense, orchestral textures filled with frothy hi-hats, distorted bass, and atmospheric synths.
-The EP drew attention from critics for its ambitious sound design and chaotic, immersive energy.
+Later in the year, Mitchell released his third EP, Crueger.
+Inspired by the early drill sound of Chief Keef, the project marked a change into maximalist, layered production.
+Working closely with producer CXO, Mitchell incorporated dense, orchestral textures with hi-hats, distorted bass, and atmospheric synths.
+The EP drew attention from critics for its sound design and energy.